 This is a new category of funds introduced in SAFETEA-LU.
 The purpose of these funds is for public transportation projects that provide new public transportation services and public transportation alternatives beyond those currently required by the Americans with Disabilities Act (ADA) of 1990, that assist individuals with disabilities with transportation, including transportation to and from jobs and employment support services.
-Eligible recipients include local governmental authorities, private nonprofit organizations, operators of public transportation services, and private for-profit operators of public transportation services.
+Eligible recipients include local governmental authorities, private nonprofit organizations, operators of public transportation services.